edoardo-vescovi/games/ants-walk/Q3/solution.md

 We corroborate the average time of 4.5 seconds for Q1.
 The average time is large and unstable upon multiple executions in Q2, which is compatible with  an infinite amount of time.
+The food is placed on all poinst obeying -8*x - 6*y > -155